SirWaffle/Hallucinator/README.md

 # VQGAN-CLIP Overview

+This was forked from <https://github.com/nerdyrodent/VQGAN-CLIP> , see that repo for more information.
+Stuff I've modified for my own purposes are listed below

 A repo for running VQGAN+CLIP locally.
 This started out as a Katherine Crowson VQGAN+CLIP derived Google colab notebook.

 Original notebook: [![Open In Colab][colab-badge]][colab-notebook]